Edmonia Lewis, an artist with African and Native American roots

-Edmonia Lewis was born on this date in the mid-nineteenth century, a pioneer African-American artist believed to be the first woman sculptor of African-American and Native American heritage.
+Edmonia Lewis was born on this date in the mid-nineteenth century, a pioneering Black artist believed to be the first woman sculptor of African American and Native American heritage.

 Little is known about Lewis's early life.
 Sources give differing birth dates: 1840, 1843, 1844, or 1845, and various birthplaces.
 She claimed to haven been born in Greenbrush, New York, near Albany, but she also said in another account that she was born in Greenhigh, Ohio.
 One researcher suggests she was born in Newark, in 1844 to middle-class immigrants from the West Indies.
 Her father was African and her mother was a member of the Ojibwe community.

 In 1859, Lewis entered Oberlin College in Ohio, where she excelled at drawing.
 Known as Wildfire in the Ojibwe community, Lewis changed her name to Mary Edmonia during her time at Oberlin, the name she usually used to sign her sculptures and her correspondence.
 Unfortunately when a teacher at Oberlin lost some paintbrushes, Lewis was accused of the theft; she was also accused of attempted murder when two girls fell ill after drinking mulled wine, which Lewis allegedly served them.
 Although acquitted of both charges, she was not permitted to graduate.